dhK98/WeatherApp/README.md

 1. create a folder in WeatherApp dictory
 2. create a file with the 'Configuration.swift'
 3. make a struct with the Configuration
-4. Write a property with the name of the string type weatherApiKey
+4. Write a property with the name of the string type weatherApiKey(openwaather api key)

 ### example
 ```swift